Last Updated: 16 June 2025

-Buy Graham Farish Class 411 DCC Sound Conversion
+Buy Graham Farish N Gauge Class 91 DCC Sound Conversion Service from £75.00

 The Graham Farish Class 91 GNER model was made in China and has a different chassis arrangement.
 Please contact us if you are interested in having this model converted to DCC sound.